ajcanepa/Hominin_skeletal_part_abundances/TaphonomyR/TaphonomyR Community Survey.md

 We are seeking contributions in various forms, including:

 - **Feedback on Data Preparation Needs**: Share your experience and insights on data preparation challenges and desired functionalities.
 - **Code and Data Contributions**: Contribute pre-existing tools, scripts, or raw, published data that can be integrated into TaphonomyR.
+(Como palaeoverse es "community driven" pero lo podemos quitar)
 - **Expertise Sharing**: Lend your expertise through collaborative development, testing, and documentation.

 We are currently gathering input from the taphonomy and zooarchaeology community through a brief survey [link to survey].
 Your participation would be appreciated and would take no more than [time duration] to complete.